pkgserver-dev/docs/docs/02-concepts/03_package.md

     end
 ```

 !!!note "When a PackageRevision transitions to the Published state, two critical points should be noted: A unique revision is allocated for the PackageRevision and no further changes to the content are permitted.
-Any necessary modifications require the creation of a new package revision"
+Any necessary modifications require the creation of a new packagerevision"

 ## PackagerevisionResources